meshcloud/meshcloud-docs/docs/meshstack.monitoring.md

 - operating-system level metrics like CPU and disk usage
 - application-service metrics like database, queue and load-balancer performance
-- application level metrics like API performance and statistics about meshObjects like meshCustomers, meshProjects etc.
+- meshStack application metrics like API performance and statistics about meshObjects like meshCustomers, meshProjects etc.

 Application-level metrics can contain labels that include customer data such as meshCustomer and meshPlatform identifiers.